M21121/SGX-Benchmarking/README.md

-### Important
-I did not include results because the numbers are obviously incorrect (meaning I have bugs to fix).

 ### File Reading
 This version implements two file read versions:
-1) ocall_file_read - host just passes file directly to the enclave
+1) ocall_file_read - Host passes file directly to the enclave (naive).
-2) sgx_fread - uses SGX protected FS, meaning the files stay encrypted from the host.
+2) sgx_fread - Uses SGX protected FS to always keep files encrypted from the host.

 ### Side-Channel Mitigations
 This version has two makefiles.
 The second _removes_ the following side-channel mitigations: